Fresh Rhubarb Mousse

-Place the rhubarb and the sugar in a saucepan and cook over medium heat, stirring occasionally, until the rhubarb is the consistency of applesauce.
-(You don’t need to add any additional water to the rhubarb.
-It will provide plenty of liquid as it cooks.)
-Adjust the sweetness of the rhubarb with additional sugar if desired.
+Place rhubarb and sugar in a saucepan and cook over medium heat, stirring occasionally, until rhubarb is the consistency of applesauce.
+(You don’t need to add any additional water to the rhubarb - it will provide plenty of liquid as it cooks.)
+Adjust the sweetness with additional sugar, if desired.

-Place the cold water in small saucepan and sprinkle the gelatin over the surface.
-Place the pan over low heat and stir until the gelatin is dissolved.
-Stir the gelatin mixture into the rhubarb and allow to cool to room temperature.
+Place cold water in small saucepan and sprinkle gelatin over the surface.
+Place the pan over low heat and stir until gelatin is dissolved.
+Stir gelatin mixture into rhubarb and allow to cool to room temperature.

-Whip the cream with the vanilla until it forms soft peaks.
-Fold the cream into the rhubarb mixture.
-You may then pipe it into stemmed glasses, spoon it into serving dishes or line small molds with strawberries and spoon the mousse into the mold.
+Whip cream with vanilla until it forms soft peaks.
+Fold cream into rhubarb mixture.
+You may pipe it into stemmed glasses, spoon it into serving dishes or line small molds with strawberries and spoon the mousse into the mold.
 Chill for at least 2 hours.
 If you are using decorative molds, dip the molds in hot water for about 15 seconds and invert the mousse onto a serving plate.